Health Promotion Services

 Mental Health First Aid USA

 Mental Health First Aid is a public education program that introduces participants to risk factors and warning signs of mental illnesses, builds understanding of their impact, and overviews common supports.
 This 8-hour course uses role-playing and simulations to demonstrate how to offer initial help in a mental health crisis and connect persons to the appropriate professional, peer, social, and self-help care.
 The program also teaches the common risk factors and warning signs of specific types of illnesses, like anxiety, depression, substance use, bipolar disorder, and schizophrenia.
-Mental Health First Aid is included on the Substance Abuse and Mental Health Services Administration’s National Registry of Evidence-based Programs and Practices (NREPP).The next trainings will be: Saturday, April 30 from 8:30AM - 5:00PM (Full) and Tuesday, June 14 from 8:30AM - 5:00PM (Sign-Up Here).
+Mental Health First Aid is included on the Substance Abuse and Mental Health Services Administration’s National Registry of Evidence-based Programs and Practices (NREPP).The next trainings will be: Tuesday, June 14 from 8:30AM - 5:00PM (Sign-Up Here).
 Interested in future trainings?
 Contact us.

 Community Health Assessment: Healthy U